coming later this year via this website

 Back in 2000, I was asked by an academic publisher to write a book about the archaeology of children.
 This followed on from my 1999 Archaeopress publication, The Archaeology of Infancy and Infant Death.
 Various events put that on hold.

-In 2016-17 I redrafted my manuscript and wrote a completely new book, An Archaeology of Children: Finding Childhoods in the Past, designed as an introductory book for students and the general reader with case studies and explanations of theories.
+From 2017, I've been redrafting my manuscript and creating a completely new short book, An Archaeology of Children: Finding Childhoods in the Past, designed as an introductory book for students and the general reader with case studies and explanations of theories.

 An Archaeology of Children: